 Victorian Style Conservatories

-Whereas these designs get away from a square approach, give a more interesting roof shape or view and in some cases the angles used can overcome difficult site layouts, they nevertheless don’t make absolute best practical use of the floor area/positioning of furniture in some cases.
+These designs get away from a square approach, give a more interesting roof shape or view and in some cases the angles used can overcome difficult site layouts.
+However they don’t make absolute best practical use of the floor area/ positioning of furniture in some cases.
 Also the walls are reasonably expensive to build when that is done ‘properly” using specially angled bricks called “squints”.

 The gallery below shows various Ellwood installations including some images of uPVC Victorian designs.